webeng/datasciencecoursera/ProgrammingAssignment4/README.md

 ## File: "CodeBook.md"
 The Code book describes the variables, the data, and any transformations that have were carried out to clean up the data.

-## Folder: "data"
+## Folder: "UCI HAR Dataset"
-The folder data contains the initial dataset "UCI HAR Dataset" and the final tidy dataset called "tidy.txt".
-The "UCI HAR Dataset" was downloaded from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>
+This folder contains the initial dataset called "UCI HAR Dataset" that was downloaded from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>